MachinisteWeb/node-atlas/README.en.md

 ### Manage variations within the same view ###

-It is possible with the same view and the same includes, generating pages with different content (useful in generation HTML assets mode).
+It is possible with the same view and the same includes, generating pages with different contents (useful in generation HTML assets mode).
 Activate the variations with the following configuration:

 ```js
 {